2025 Preakness Stakes betting guide and tips

 When you step up to the teller, make sure you place your bet in the proper order for maximum efficiency.
 This concise method ensures that you streamline the process and don’t hold up the line behind you.

-Then, give the amount of your bet, the type of bet that you’ll be wagering and the program number for the horse.
+Then, give the amount of your bet, the type of bet that you’ll be wagering, and the number of the horse.
+Therefore, your bet could sound something like: “At Pimlico, Race 4, $2 to win on No. 5.”

-Off-Track betting
+Off-track betting

-Do you want to bet on a horse race without going online, but can’t make it to the track?
+Do you want to bet on a horse race without going online but can’t make it to the track?
 Off-track betting (OTB) facilities are your best option.

 At an OTB, you can place bets on horses to win, place or show in a secure location.
 Newcomers to horse racing betting would be shrewd to consider starting with low bets, though.
 That way, you can subsequently increase the amount spent as your comfort grows with experience race after race.